FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 circulated.
 They complimented staff involved in this project and highlighted the huge

-tourism potential of the Great Southern Trail.---
+tourism potential of the Great Southern Trail.
+---
 11

 6.